net-lisias-kspu/Historian/Documentation/Situation_Text.md

 * `EvaOnly` Should this element be displayed only when there is a Kerbal on EVA.
 Possible values: True, False, Either. __Default__: Either

-## Text elements
+## Formatted Text Properties
 When a screen shot is taken, one of these properties will be evaluated and displayed based on the vessels status.
-These are all optional and if the appropriate one for the vessels status is not defined then `Default` will be used instead.
+These are all optional and if the appropriate property for the vessel's status is not defined then `Default` will be used instead.
 * `Default`
 * `Landed` Used when the vessel is landed.
 * `Splashed` Used when the vessel is splashed in water.